 It’s no surprise influencer marketing campaigns are incredibly lucrative.
-On average, you can earn $5.78 in earned media value for every dollar spent on influencer marketing — and this number can increase up to $18 if you know how to do influencer marketing correctly.
+The average earned media value for influencer marketing is $5.78 for every dollar spent.
+This earned media value can increase up to $18 if you know how to do influencer marketing correctly.

 But here’s the problem ...